 For many medical students, Match Day marks the end of a rigorous academic journey before another begins.
-Often, graduation and some much-needed downtime are in the near future.
+Often, medical school graduation and some much-needed downtime are in the near future.

 While some medical students have already completed their coursework by Match Day, many others have a month or more remaining in medical school.

-Holly Caretta-Weyer, MD, is assistant program director at Stanford’s emergency medicine residency program.
-She cautions against falling into senioritis after you Match.
+Holly Caretta-Weyer, MD, is associate program director at Stanford’s emergency medicine residency program.
+She cautioned against falling into senioritis after you match.

 How can you gain that perspective and prepare for that transition?
 Dr. Caretta-Weyer offered these tips.

-To get an accurate assessment of your skills, Dr. Caretta-Weyer recommends an outside perspective, ideally from a faculty member with whom you have worked closely.
+To get an accurate assessment of your skills, Dr. Caretta-Weyer recommended an outside perspective, ideally from a faculty member with whom you have worked closely.

 “If you have someone who advised you through the undergraduate medical education process or if you have someone in your specialty who knows your ability and is willing to give you an honest picture of your performance, take advantage of that,” said Dr. Caretta-Weyer, who is working on a project to develop a unified system of assessment across emergency medicine residency programs as part of the AMA Reimagining Residency initiative.

-One beneficial area to brush up on, Dr. Caretta-Weyer says, is your teaching skills; residents add the task of teaching medical students to their new responsibilities.
-That could mean working as teaching assistant or even taking an elective on teaching.
+One beneficial area to brush up on, Dr. Caretta-Weyer said, is your teaching skills; residents add the task of teaching medical students to their new responsibilities.
+That could mean working as a teaching assistant or even taking an elective on teaching.

 Anyone entering residency needs to make sure to come in with a fresh body and mind.